ARMmbed/mbed-client-example-6lowpan/README.md

 	cd mbed-mesh-api
 	yt link
 	```
-* Go back to `mbed-client-example-6lowpan` application folder and make a link to the cloned `mbed-mesh-api` repository:
+* Go back to the `mbed-client-example-6lowpan` application folder and make a link to the cloned `mbed-mesh-api` repository:

 	```
 	cd mbed-client-example-6lowpan